Marrying More Than One Person is Bigamy in Oklahoma

 Do not risk incarceration.
 If you have committed bigamy in Oklahoma, whatever the circumstances, you need the help of an experienced criminal attorney to preserve your freedom.

-Free Consultation with a Tulsa Criminal Law Attorney
+Strategy Session with a Tulsa Criminal Law Attorney

-Call 918-879-1681 for a free consultation or submit a question through this website.
+Call 918-879-1681 for an initial strategy session or submit a question through this website.